Robert Eden (bishop): Personal life

-Eden, the third son of Sir Frederick Morton Eden, was born on 2 September 1804 and educated at Westminster School and Christ Church, Oxford.
+Eden, the third son of Sir Frederick Eden, 2nd Baronet, was born on 2 September 1804 and educated at Westminster School and Christ Church, Oxford.
 He took a third class in Classics in 1826 and proceeded B.A. in 1827.
 Ordained deacon in January 1828 and priest in December 1828 by Christopher Bethell, the Bishop of Gloucester, he served successively the curacies of Weston-sub-Edge in Gloucestershire, and Messing and Peldon in Essex, and became Rector of St Clement's Church, Leigh-on-Sea, in Essex in 1837.
 Here, on the resignation of Bishop Low, he accepted the offer of the Scottish See of Moray and Ross; he was consecrated at Old Saint Paul's, Edinburgh, 9 March 1851.
 On this occasion his university conferred on him the degree of D.D.
 In 1862 he was elected Primus of the Scottish Episcopal Church, in succession to Bishop Terrot.
 In 1827 he married Emma, daughter of Justice Allan Park, by whom he had five sons and five daughters.
 He died peacefully on the evening of 26 August 1886, at his official residence in Inverness.